-- 12.13.
-If employees are required to continue to work during part of the period they would normally stand down, EnergyAustralia NSW must pay these employees for the period of stand-down not taken at double time. - 12.14.
-Shift workers who have returned home after working overtime during a rostered break are entitled to the ten- hour break provision in respect of the period before commencement of the next ordinary shift. - 12.15.
-Time off between Shifts The rest period off duty must not be less than eight consecutive hours for the purpose of changing shift or shift rosters or where a shift is worked by arrangement between employees themselves.
+- 11.13.
+If employees are required to continue to work during part of the period they would normally stand down, EnergyAustralia NSW must pay these employees for the period of stand-down not taken at double time. - 11.14.
+Shift workers who have returned home after working overtime during a rostered break are entitled to the ten- hour break provision in respect of the period before commencement of the next ordinary shift. - 11.15.
+Time Off Between Shifts The rest period off duty must not be less than eight consecutive hours for the purpose of changing shift or shift rosters or where a shift is worked by arrangement between employees themselves.

-Specific Provisions - Day Workers
+11.16. • Specific Provisions - Day Workers

-- 12.16.
-Cancellation If EnergyAustralia NSW cancels a period of prearranged overtime for any reason at short notice, it must pay the employee if notified: - 12.16.1. at home within one hour of the time the employee was to leave home one hour at single time - 12.16.2. between the employee's home and the place of work three hours at single time - 12.16.3. at the place of work three hours at double time.
+- 11.16.1.
+Cancellation If EnergyAustralia NSW cancels a period of prearranged overtime for any reason at short notice, it must pay the employee if notified: - a) at home within one hour of the time the employee was to leave home one hour at single time - b) between the employee's home and the place of work three hours at single time - c) at the place of work three hours at double time.

 However, an employee who has reported at the place of work may be required to carry out alternative work for a minimum of three hours.
-Employees who refuse to do this work are not entitled to any overtime payment but they will be paid excess travel and fares, where applicable.
+Employees who refuse to do this work are not entitled to any overtime payment, but they will be paid excess travel and fares, where applicable.

-- 12.17.
-Standing by for Overtime Employees required to hold themselves in readiness to work overtime after their ordinary finishing time must be paid for that time at ordinary rates for the period between their ordinary finishing time and the commencement of the overtime.
-This does not apply to employees required to stand by under clause 24, Standby Allowance. - 12.18.
-Employees above Salary Point 35 Employees above salary point 35 must not be paid overtime without the General Manager NSW approval.
+- 11.16.2.
+Standing By For Overtime Employees required to hold themselves in readiness to work overtime after their ordinary finishing time must be paid for that time at ordinary rates for the period between their ordinary finishing time and the commencement of the overtime.
+This does not apply to employees required to stand by under clause 23, Standby Allowance. - 11.16.3.
+Employees Above Salary Point 35 An employee engaged above Salary Point 35, shall be paid overtime if the request to work is approved by the Head of Mt Piper, or the Leaders of Operations, Assets or Maintenance, whichever is relevant.

+11.17.
 Specific Provisions - Shift Workers

-- 12.19.
-12-hour Maximum If shift workers have to work overtime for four or more days due to a temporary shortage of trained staff EnergyAustralia NSW may arrange the overtime so that each normal shift plus the overtime does not exceed a total of 12 hours. - 12.20.
-When overtime is not paid Shift workers are not entitled to be paid overtime rates if the cause of the work arises from: - 12.20.1. the customary rotation of shifts; or - 12.20.2. arrangements between or at the request of the shift workers themselves.
+- 11.17.1.
+12-hour Maximum If shift workers have to work overtime for four or more days due to a temporary shortage of trained staff EnergyAustralia NSW may arrange the overtime so that each normal shift plus the overtime does not exceed a total of 12 hours. - 11.17.2.
+When overtime is not paid Shift workers are not entitled to be paid overtime rates if the cause of the work arises from: - a) the customary rotation of shifts; or - b) arrangements between or at the request of the shift workers themselves.